JordynMarcellus/testing-workshop-slides/src/slides.md

 - given a set of props, what does the component render?
 - when a button is clicked, does a function passed in to props get called?
 - difficulty level: easy

 ---

-# Integration testing

-- testing components working together
-    - given some data, what happens with this set of components?
-    - when a button is clicked, does it call an asynchronous data-fetch?
-    - Ensures changes in one part of the codebase don't affect other parts of the codebase.
-- difficulty level: medium

-- We will focus on unit, component and integration tests for the purposes of this workshop.

----

-# A note on functional testing

-- Functional testing is hard, messy and out of scope for a six-hour intro workshop.
-- We can get _most_ of the benefits of functional testing with proper integration testing.

----